NACB/sorting_runtimes/README.md

 This is because TimSort is designed to not have to resort already sorted data, and its best-case runtime is therefore $\Theta(n)$ instead of $\Theta(n\log n)$.
-It turns out that in practice, data is often partially sorted, an so TimSort is much faster than even highly optimized mergesort or quicksort implementations.
+It turns out that in practice, data is often partially sorted, and so TimSort is much faster than even highly optimized mergesort or quicksort implementations.

 Add/commit your changes and push them to the forked github repo.
 Issue a pull request to your partner with your changes,